TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-remote-path-mapping.md

 ------

-## How do I recognize that I need remote path mappings?
+## How do I recognize that I need remote path mappings

 Your download stays in your download client and Radarr doesn't want to import it.